hackerschoice/gsocket/README.md

 ---
 **Pro-Tips:**

-1. Force Tor or fail:
+1. Force TOR or fail:
+Add -T to relay your traffic through TOR or use these environment variable to force TOR or fail gracefully if TOR is not running:
 ```
 $ export GSOCKET_SOCKS_IP=127.0.0.1
 $ export GSOCKET_SOCKS_PORT=9050